jsofra/bin-packing/doc/blog.md

 # Balancing Spark

-On a recent client project with Silverpond I found myself working with some of our resident data scientists to do some large scale data analysis of electrical meter data.
-I was tasked with writing a harness for running a number of candidate models, written in Python, over all the meter data in an electricity network using [PySpark](http://spark.apache.org/docs/latest/api/python/index.html).
+On a recent project through Silverpond I found myself working with some of our resident data scientists on some large scale electrical meter data analysis.
+My job was to write a harness to run a number of candidate models, written in Python.
+The models needed to run over all the smart meter data in the electricity network using [PySpark](http://spark.apache.org/docs/latest/api/python/index.html).
 PySpark is the [Python](https://www.python.org/) API to [Apache Spark](http://spark.apache.org/docs/latest/index.html).
-We have been using Spark for scalable large batch processing jobs.
+We have been using Spark for scalable large batch processing jobs of late.

-I had not done a lot in this area previously so this project provided me with a crash course in distributed computing.
+I hadn't done a lot in this area previously.
+It was a crash course in distributed computing.
 Having tangled with this beast I came through the other side with my fair share of cuts and bruises.
-So am I now dusting myself off and am ready to share some lessons learned.
+So am I now dusting myself off and ready to share some lessons learned.

 All the example code for this blog post can be found on github at [https://github.com/jsofra/bin-packing](https://github.com/jsofra/bin-packing).

 ## What is Spark?

 Spark is a general-purpose, distributed cluster computing engine.
-Here at Silverpond we love our [functional programming](https://en.wikipedia.org/wiki/Functional_programming), so much so that we are helping to run Melbourne's first functional programming conference, [Compose](http://www.composeconference.org/).
-Spark being written in [Scala](www.scala-lang.org/) inherits some of Scala's functional flavour so right out of the box the API has a nice feel.
+Here at Silverpond we love our [functional programming](https://en.wikipedia.org/wiki/Functional_programming), so much so that we are helping  run Melbourne's first functional programming conference, [Compose](http://www.composeconference.org/).
+Spark is written in [Scala](www.scala-lang.org/) which means it inherits some of Scala's functional flavour so right out of the box the API has a nice feel.
 This functional flavour is on display in Spark's central abstraction, the [Resilient Distributed Datasets (RDD)](http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds).
 RDD's are an immutable, partitioned, distributed data structure.

 ![](blog_img/RDD.png)

 All distributed computation in Spark is done via **transformations** and **actions** over the RDD's.
 Transformations are operations on RDD's that return a new transformed RDD, such as *map*, *filter*, *flatMap* etc. Actions are operations that run a computation on the RDD and return some value to the driver program, such as *reduce*, *count*, *take* etc.

-These operations should look familiar to anyone who has done some functional programming and they operate on the data as you may expect.
-The Spark magic happens in that the transformations will automatically be distributed in parallel across the cluster, whilst the actions may aggregate values and return a final result.
+These operations should look familiar to anyone who has done some functional programming and their effect is as you would expect.
+The Spark magic is that the transformations will automatically be distributed in parallel across the cluster, whilst the actions may aggregate values and return a final result.

 ## Uneven Distribution

-An issue I ran into fairly early on in our adventures in Spark land was one of data skew.
-The first time I realised that there may be an issue with uneven distribution of computation on the cluster was when I was reviewing the [Ganglia](http://ganglia.info/) metrics for my cluster (we were running [EMR](https://aws.amazon.com/emr/) clusters) and noticed a strange pattern in the memory usage.
+An issue I ran into fairly early on in our adventures in Spark land was data skew.
+The first time I realised that there may be uneven distribution of computation on the cluster was when I was reviewing the [Ganglia](http://ganglia.info/) metrics for my cluster (we were running [EMR](https://aws.amazon.com/emr/) clusters) and noticed a strange pattern in the memory usage.

 ![](blog_img/memory_data_skew.png)

 As can be seen in the Ganglia memory trace above the memory usage ramps up quickly at the start of the job run and then experiences step changes in usage over time.
 As nodes in the cluster finish processing they release their memory and that is reflected in the trace.
-What we can see that one node seems to be processing data long after all the other nodes have finished processing.
+We can see that one node seems to be processing data long after all the other nodes have finished processing.
 This is confirmed by looking at the load traces for the individual nodes (see below), we can see the fist node continues to have load after all the other have completed.

 ![](blog_img/node1_load.png) ![](blog_img/node2_load.png) ![](blog_img/node3_load.png) ![](blog_img/node4_load.png)

-It was clear from this that we had an uneven distribution of work across the cluster, one node was doing an unfair share of the work, whilst others did very little.
-This is obviously inefficient, there seems to be unused capacity in the cluster that we should be able to harness.
+It was clear from this that we had an uneven distribution of work across the cluster, one node was doing all the heavy lifting whilst others did very little.
+This is obviously inefficient.
+There was unused capacity in the cluster that we should be able to harness.

-Why the uneven distribution of work?
-Looking at my code it did not seem to be an algorithmic issue, the core of the code was simply mapping a function over each transformer in the the electrical network, Spark should do a good job of distributing that work.
+So, why the uneven distribution of work?
+From looking at my code, it didn't seem to be an algorithmic issue.
+The core of the code was simple.
+It was mapping a function over each transformer in the the electrical network.
+Implicitly I had assumed that Spark would do a good job of distributing that work.
 Spark partitions the data across the cluster and workers in each node are sent a mapping function (a task) to compute on their portion of the data.
+I thought this assumption still held true.
 I decided to have a look at the Spark UI to see what is going on with those workers:

 <iframe src="sparkui_skew.html#executor_metrics" height="500" width="100%" style="overflow-x:hidden; overflow-y:scroll;"></iframe>

 We can see that the tasks all take varying amounts of time to complete, which is what we expected.
-More interestingly we see in the aggregated metrics for the executors (JVM instances that workers run on) and the tasks list that all the executors and task have very varied input and output record sizes.
+More interestingly we see in the aggregated metrics for the executors (JVM instances that workers run on) and the tasks list that all the executors and tasks have very varied input and output record sizes.
 So maybe it was the data?
-Each node is doing more or less work not because of computation complexity but because of the amount of data they are processing.
+Each node is doing more or less work not because of computation complexity but because of the amount of data they processed.

-Looking at my data I soon realised what was causing the problem.
-The meter readings we were running the models across were being grouped by transformer so as to run the model on a per transformer basis.
+I realised the root of the problem: we were running the models across meter readings that were being grouped by transformer, on a per transformer basis.

 ![](blog_img/groupby.png)

 It so happened that there is a wildly varying number of meters per transformer, hence the differing amount of data each task was having to process.
-We have a data skew problem arising from the natural hierarchy in our data!
+We had a data skew problem due to the natural hierarchy in our data!

 ## Project Gutenberg Data Skew Example

-In the rest of this post I will outline one technique I used to addressed our data skew issue.
-I will provide a small example problem and solution that is more easily digestible than the model that we were running on the electrical network.
+In the rest of this post I will outline one technique I used to addressed our data skew.
+I will provide a small example and solution that is more easily digestible than the model we were running on the electrical network.

 The example makes use of the text of ebooks in the [Project Gutenberg](https://www.gutenberg.org/) collection.
 The ebooks are grouped using the [Gutenberg Bookshelves](https://www.gutenberg.org/w/index.php?title=Category:Bookshelf) (bookshelves are categories e.g. Adventure, Sci-Fi, Reglious Texts etc) and frequency analysis is performed on these groups.
 In this way we are able produce a natural data skew since there is a wide variance in the number and size of the texts in each bookshelf.

-The Frequency analysis used is a very vanilla [Term Frequency - Inverse Document Frequency (TF-IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) model.
+The Frequency Analysis used is very vanilla [Term Frequency - Inverse Document Frequency (TF-IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 <script type="text/javascript" async
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">